nguyenlan13/shelf_development/notes.md

 -add search function
 -be able to add another book, podcast, or article -upcase everything ?
 -validate everything
 -create a logout
--while loop to get all the comments and -replies to comments
+-while loop to get all the comments and -replies to comments -error pages
+-add some css to distinguish comments and medias

 book